kreycraft0/KREYCRAFT/README.md

 https://youtu.be/RN6vGxyMcVU - Backwards wings, reference for failure/potential design?
 - Bernoulli's principle is relevant for wing design
 - Aerofoil - ?
-- Sweap wing is recommended(?) for transonic and supersonic speed.
+- Backwards sweap wing is recommended(?) for transonic and supersonic speed.

 ### Plane model references
 https://youtu.be/OOW-gsL46ds - Foam for a **model** of airplanes